Appalachian State University Orchestral Studies

-Please contact the specific string professor of your instrument (violin, viola, cello or double bass) for specific audition time and sign-up sheet.
+Please contact the specific applied professor of your instrument for specific audition time and sign-up sheet.

 5. Who's required to audition?

-All string majors must audition, and all will form part of the Appalachian Symphony Orchestra with Maestra Brunet.
+Everyone wanting to be in ASO must audition.
+Successful auditionees will be apart of the Appalachian Symphony Orchestra with Maestra Brunet.